johnstonmatt/palettable/README.md

 All you need to do is fork the repo is give your color a name and color code in `palettable.js`!

-If you supply a github username it will also add a link to your github account at the bottom so other people can fork yours and see other stuff you've made
+If you supply a github username it will also add a link to your github account at the bottom so other people can fork yours and find other stuff you've made

 ### palettable.js api